Axway/unified-catalog-integrations/mulesoft/README.md

    - Select the `Outlook Email` connector and click `Authenticate`.
    - Provide a `Name` and click on `Create instance`.
 You will be redirected to authenticate with your Outlook credentials.
    - Go to `Instances` and look for the connector instance that you just created.
-5. Create a flow instance to replace the Value variables in the template with specific values to connect to your Mulesoft environment and AMPLIFY platform tenant.
+5. Create a flow instance to replace the Value variables in the template with specific values to connect to your Mulesoft environment and Amplify platform tenant.
 - Navigate to `Flows`, select your flow template and click `Create Instance'.
 - Provide a `Name` for the instance.
 - Select the `outlookEmail` connector instance that you created at _Step 4_.
 - Provide values for all required Variables:
   - `axwayClientId`: The `clientId` from Axway Service Account.
 Please refer to _Step 1: Create Amplify Central Service Account_.
   - `axwayClientSecret`: The `clientSecret` from Axway Service Account.
 Please refer to _Step 1: Create Amplify Central Service Account_.
-  - `axwayTenantId`: The organization id of your AMPLIFY account.
+  - `axwayTenantId`: The organization id of your Amplify account.
   - `muleSoftOrgID`: The organization id of your Mulesoft Anypoint account.
   - `muleSoftUserName`: The username for your Mulesoft Anypoint account.
   - `muleSoftPassword`:The password for your Mulesfot Anypoint account.